caarmen/nounours-android/PRIVACY-wear.md

-This privacy policy applies to the "Nounours and Bugdroid watch face" Android application, hereafter "the app".
+This privacy policy applies to the "Bugdroid Buddy watch face" Android application, hereafter "the app".

 * The app does not contain ads.
 * The app does not request the permission to access the internet.